 2. Checking With Your Landlord (if You’re Renting)

-Looking to rent out a room in a home you rent?
-It can be wise to first carefully read through your own rental agreement first.
+Looking to rent out a room in your home you rent?
+It can be wise to first carefully read through your own rental agreement.

 Leases and agreements can contain language barring renters from subletting the home outright or without the express consent of the landlord.
 If you’re unsure even after reading the fine print, you may want to have a conversation about it with your landlord.

 💡 Quick Tip: Help your money earn more money!
 Opening a high-yield bank account online often gets you higher-than-average rates.